 If it's really feeling unbearable, try napping to help you get over jet lag.

 Just "don't sleep all day," Dr. Feinsilver cautions.
-Try setting the alarm for 30 or 45 minutes — you likely won't sleep for all of it, he notes.
+Try setting the alarm for 30 minutes — you likely won't sleep for all of it, he notes.

 "Then you might wake up feeling more or less refreshed," Dr. Feinsilver says.

 You want to avoid napping so long that you can't fall asleep at the local bedtime.
 Timing matters, too: Don't nap too late in the afternoon.

 No matter what you do, you'll never feel totally fresh once you arrive in a new time zone.